 • SOC298 Social Problems

-Students electing to complete the Management concentration are interested in inspiring people, leading organizations and creating wealth in socially in sustainable ways.
+Students who select the Management concentration are interested in inspiring people, leading organizations and creating wealth in sustainable ways.
 Management is a broad subject area, so students are given flexibility to tailor this concentration to their interests.

 Core – 42 credits